terryinfcco/class_notes/docs/django/Codemy_Simple_Blog/Codemy_Simple_Blog_Video_02.md

 #### Length 19:46

-So my plan is to watch the video and take notes - not code but flow, bash instructions, etc. Then go back through the same video and write the code.

 ## Summary

 - Create a home page that loops through the posts in the model and shows the title as a link